markeyser/Deployment-of-ML-Models/01-Introduction-to-the-course.md

 - Data Engineers and
 - Business Domain Experts

-This course offers something new and useful for all of these professionals the cause is ideally suited for intermediate and advanced data scientists.
+This course offers something new and useful for all of these professionals.

+The course is ideally suited for intermediate and advanced data scientists.

-If you have already built a few Machine Learning mothers and are familiar with the different steps required to read the modern like feature engineering feature selection and would like guidance deploying mothers to production then this is the course for you.
+If you have already built a few Machine Learning model and you are familiar with the different steps required to build the model like feature engineering, feature selection and you would like guidance deploying mothers to production then this is the course for you.

 The course is also suitable for data engineers wanting to integrate model production and API into their existing data pipelines.